Rabies quarantine in the United Kingdom for dogs, cats and ferrets and other animals that are susceptible to rabies.

 Once your chosen premises confirms that a space has been booked for your pet, AHVLA will send you (or your representative), a Boarding Document and a RED label which must be completed and attached to the crate in which your pet will be travelling.
 The RED label ensures that the crate is identifiable as one containing an animal that is subject to quarantine.
 The Boarding Document will need to be shown to the airline/carrier, as this confirms that a place has been reserved in UK Quarantine for your pet and that an import licence has been issued.

 The crate in which your pet will travel must meet International Air Transport Association (IATA) standards.
 This means it must be large enough to allow your pet to stand in a natural position, turn around and lie down.
 The airline will advise you on the correct size of crate.
-It is a commercial decision for individual airlines to determine whether pets are allowed to travel in the passenger cabin.

 Your veterinary surgeon, the quarantine premises or the airline you are travelling with should be able to provide you with guidance on purchasing a crate for your pet.